Subaru Forester: Fourth generation (SJ; 2012)

 Japan models went on sale in November 2012.
-Early model includes 2.0i, 2.0i-L, 2.0i-L EyeSight, 2.0i-S EyeSight, 2.0XT (280 PS), 2.0XT EyeSight (280 PS).
-2.0i engine models include six-speed manual (2.0i, 2.0i-L) or Lineartronic CVT transmission; 2.0XT (280 PS) engine models include Lineartronic CVT transmission.
+Early models include the 2.0i, 2.0i-L, 2.0i-L EyeSight, 2.0i-S EyeSight, 2.0XT (280 PS), and the 2.0XT EyeSight (280 PS).
+The 2.0i engine models include six-speed manual (2.0i, 2.0i-L) or Lineartronic CVT transmission; 2.0XT (280 PS) engine models include Lineartronic CVT transmission.

-Asian models went on sale in March 2013 as 2014 model year.
-Early model includes 2.0i-L, 2.0i Premium and 2.0XT.
+Asian models went on sale in March 2013 as the 2014 model year.
+Early models include 2.0i-L, 2.0i Premium and 2.0XT.
 Association of Southeast Asian Nations production of the Subaru Forester began in February 2016.
 Malaysia-based Tan Chong Motor Assemblies assembled approximately 10,000 Forester units annually for Malaysia, Thailand and Indonesia respectively.

 US models went on sale in March 2013 as 2014 model year vehicles.
 Early models include 2.5i in base, Premium, Limited and top-line Touring versions, and performance-oriented turbocharged 2.0XT (253 PS) in Premium and Touring versions.
 Base and Premium model 2014 Foresters can be equipped with the manual six-speed transmission or the Lineartronic CVT.
 All other models are equipped with the Lineartronic CVT.
 An option on Limited/Touring 2.5i and Premium/Touring 2.0XT is new X-Mode control and Hill Descent Control (HDC) features.
 These are not available on other models.

 The 2014 Forester has a new feature called X Mode that allows owners to go through more extreme conditions both on the road and off.
 The concept is that any driver, regardless of skill level, can drive safely on wet roads or muddy areas.
 It works by monitoring wheel-slip on all four wheels; should one or more wheels begin to slip, X Mode kicks in and applies the brakes to the affected wheel which results in a transfer of power to the opposite wheel.
 After it is engaged by a simple push button, X Mode stays engaged up until the vehicle's speed is about 25 mi/h then disengages itself.